- Compaq Fortran Compiler

 The following new predefined preprocessor symbol is now available:

-• __INTEL_COMPILER_BUILD_DATE specifies the build date of the compiler in YYYYMMDD format.
+specifies the build date of the compiler in YYYYMMDD format.
 It matches the build date shown on the version banner.
 You can use this predefined macro if you have a need to conditionalize code based on a specific Intel Compiler update.
 The YYYYMMDD string is guaranteed to be an increasing integral value with each new release.

--zero Now Implemented
+Now Implemented

-The -zero option is now implemented - this causes the compiler to initialize the value of local (not in COMMON nor a MODULE), static (not allocatable nor automatic), scalar (not array nor derived type) variables to zero when the program is run.
+option is now implemented - this causes the compiler to initialize the value of local (not in COMMON nor a MODULE), static (not allocatable nor automatic), scalar (not array nor derived type) variables to zero when the program is run.
 It is the same is if the variables had been named in a DATA statement with an initial value of zero.

-Duplicate Unnamed BLOCK DATA Subprograms No Longer Permitted
+Duplicate Unnamed BLOCK DATA

 The compiler now gives an error for more than one unnamed BLOCK DATA subprogram in a compilation, in accordance with the Fortran standard.